Singular values of large non-central random matrices: Introduction

 Let $\mathbf{\Sigma}_r=\mathbf{\Sigma}_R\topp N$ and $\mathbf{\Sigma}_S=\mathbf{\Sigma}_S\topp N$ be deterministic $K\times K$ matrices given by

 and

 Define

-\begin{theorem} With the above notation, there exist $\eps_1\topp N\to 0,\dots\eps_K\topp N\to 0$ in probability such that for $1\leq r\leq K$ we have
+\begin{theorem} With the above notation, there exist $\eps_1\topp N\to 0,\dots,\eps_K\topp N\to 0$ in probability such that for $1\leq r\leq K$ we have

-\end{theorem} Expression \eqref{eq:la-expand} is less precise than \eqref{Silverstein-94} (where $\eps\topp N=Z_N/\sqrt{M}\to 0$ at known rate), but it is strong enough to establish asymptotic normality under appropriate additional conditions.
-Such applications are worked out in Section \ref{Sect:AsymptNorm}.
+\end{theorem} Expression \eqref{eq:la-expand} is less precise than \eqref{Silverstein-94} (where { the negligible term} $ Z_N/\sqrt{M}\to 0$ in probability at known rate {as $Z_n$ is stochastically bounded}), but it is strong enough to establish asymptotic normality under appropriate additional conditions.
+Such applications {require additional assumptions and} are worked out in Section \ref{Sect:AsymptNorm}.

-We remark that the case when eigenvalues of $\mQ$ have multiplicity greater than $1$, or are zero, are not covered by our approach, and this is left for further study at a later time.